The laws about buying and carrying a knife depend on the type of knife, your age and your circumstances.

 It is illegal to:

-- sell a knife to anyone under 18 (16 to 18 year olds in Scotland can buy cutlery and kitchen knives) unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less, eg a Swiss Army knife
+- sell a knife to anyone under 18 (16 to 18 year olds in Scotland can buy cutlery and kitchen knives) unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less, such as a Swiss Army knife

 - carry a knife in public without good reason - unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less